 Postgraduate taught applicants

-Information for prospective postgraduates from the EU who have applied to study at the University of Glasgow.
+Information for prospective postgraduates from the EU who are intending or have applied to study at the University of Glasgow.

-The Scottish Government has now confirmed that fees for EU students commencing their studies in 2018/19 will be at the same level as UK students.
+The Scottish Government has now confirmed that fees for EU students commencing their studies in 2018/19 or 2019/20 will be at the same level as those for UK students.
 Students will be admitted as UK/EU fee status students and retain that status for the duration of their studies.
-EU students enrolling in academic year 2018/19 continue to remain eligible for tuition fee support from the Student Awards Agency for Scotland (SAAS).
+EU students enrolling in academic year 2018/19 or 2019/20 continue to remain eligible for tuition fee support from the Student Awards Agency for Scotland (SAAS).

 Please visit the SAAS website for more information: